 - Arvo, F201 lobby

-- Clothes - You can sell your clothes and other stuff on the Facebook flea market or you can also donate clean clothes to Recycling Centers in Tampere.
+- Clothes - You can sell your clothes and other stuff on the Facebook flea market, or you can also donate clean clothes to recycling centres in Tampere.
 See addresses below.

-- Dishes and other household items - Remember to return your Starting Kit to the ESN FINT's / Studen Union's office before you leave the country!
-Please mind the holidays and check until when the Starting Kit service hours run every term.
-TREY’s opening times and Starting Kits service hours are updated on the website www.trey.fi.
-TREY also accepts donations for Starting Kits!
-Other dishes and household items can be brought to the University Recycling Room at the Main Building E-wing, room 105 (1.
-Floor).
-Please notice that all items need to be clean and in good condition!
+- Dishes and other household items - Remember to return your Starting Kit to the ESN FINT's office before you leave the country!
+Please check when the Service Kit service closes for the holidays at the end of each semester.
+ESN FINT also accepts donations for Starting Kits!
+Other dishes and household items can be brought to the University Recycling Room at the Main Building E-wing, room 105.
+Please note that all items need to be clean and in good condition!

 Recycling Centre Nekala, Vihiojantie 28